michelg10/build-a-bot/3 - The Liu Idea Bar.md

 ---

-Now, let's move onto what the bot should do if the user *is* of age.
+Now, let's move on to what the bot should do if the user *is* of age.
 Our planned flow from earlier notes that the bot should first ask the user for their name.
 That's almost exactly what we did in the previous section!

 Recalling the previous section, we should:

 1. Use the Bubbles Text block to have the bot ask for the user's name
-2. Use the Inputs Text block to collect the user's name and storing it into a variable (like `user's name`) so we can actually use it later on
+2. Use the Inputs Text block to collect the user's name and store it into a variable (like `user's name`) so we can actually use it later on

 Okay!
 Let's start with the Bubbles Text block and connecting it to the first Buttons selection: